2E0PGS/blog/_posts/2020-02-23-submodules-in-dotnet.md

 ## Project types

-### Dotnet standard 2.0 class library and dotnet framework 4.6.1 MVC web
+### .NET Standard 2.0 class library and ASP.NET Framework 4.6.1 MVC

-This assumes a dotnet standard 2.0 class library with `Project.csproj` package references and a dotnet framework 4.6.1 MVC web project with `package.config`.
+This assumes a .NET Standard 2.0 class library with `Project.csproj` package references and a ASP.NET Framework 4.6.1 MVC project with `package.config`.

-1. Migrate the dotnet framework project to project.json.
+1. Migrate the ASP.NET Framework project to `project.json`.
-2. If you plan to consume a dotnet standard 2.0 library in a dotnet framework 4.6.1 project you will need Visual Studio 2017 or newer.
+2. If you plan to consume a .NET Standard 2.0 class library in a ASP.NET Framework 4.6.1 project you will need Visual Studio 2017 or newer.
-3. If it's a MVC web project you will need to run the project, stop it and then double click the binding redirect warning to update the `Web.Config` automatically with the correct bindings.
+3. If it's a MVC project you will need to run the project, stop it and then double click the binding redirect warning to update the `Web.Config` automatically with the correct bindings.

-### Dotnet framework 4.6.1 class library and dotnet framework 4.6.1 MVC web
+### .NET Framework 4.6.1 class library and ASP.NET Framework 4.6.1 MVC

-This assumes two dotnet framework 4.6.1 projects with `package.config`.
+This assumes two .NET Framework 4.6.1 projects with `package.config`.

-1. Migrate both projects to project.json.
+1. Migrate both projects to `project.json`.
 2. You wont need binding redirects unless you have a version mismatch in NuGet deps.

-### Dotnet framework 4.6.1 PackageReference format
+### .NET Framework 4.6.1 PackageReference format

-* Material on dotnet framework 4.6.1 and package reference not supported see: [NuGet/Home/issues/6763](https://github.com/NuGet/Home/issues/6763)
+* Material on .NET Framework 4.6.1 and package reference not supported see: [NuGet/Home/issues/6763](https://github.com/NuGet/Home/issues/6763)
 * [Migrate packages.config to PackageReference](https://docs.microsoft.com/en-us/nuget/consume-packages/migrate-packages-config-to-package-reference#limitations)

-### Dotnet standard 2.0 class library and dotnet core web 2.0+
+### .NET Standard 2.0 class library and ASP.NET Core 2.0+ MVC

-This assumes a dotnet standard 2.0 class library and a dotnet core web project with `Project.csproj`.
+This assumes a .NET Standard 2.0 class library and a ASP.NET Core 2.0+ MVC project with `Project.csproj`.

 Works fine without all this mumbo jumbo.
 See example: [Core/Core.csproj](https://bitbucket.org/2E0PGS/core/src/develop/Core/Core.csproj)

 ## Framework compatibility

-Some of these issues are around dotnet framework 4.6.1 not being "fully" compatible with dotnet standard 2.0.
-Despite the [.NET implementation support](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support) suggesting otherwise.
-Dotnet framework 4.7.2 is supposed to be fully supported.
+Some of these issues are around .NET Framework 4.6.1 not being "fully" compatible with .NET Standard 2.0.
+Despite the [.NET implementation support](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support) suggesting otherwise. .NET Framework 4.7.2 is supposed to be fully supported.

 See point 2 under the [.NET implementation support](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support) table for more information.

-This is more to do with the binding redirects and versions of dependencies as dotnet framework 4.6.1 actually "implements .NET Standard 1.4".
-However it will support up to dotnet standard 2.0 with binding redirects.
+This is more to do with the binding redirects and versions of dependencies as .NET Framework 4.6.1 actually "implements .NET Standard 1.4".
+However it will support up to .NET Standard 2.0 with binding redirects.

 ## Azure DevOps/VSTS CI